2020 Skoda Octavia Teaser Video Reveals Some Design Details

 Hours after revealing the China-only Kamiq GT, Skoda has published new assets about a far more important model as it involves the next-generation Octavia.
 The company’s best-selling car is back in a new teaser episode ahead of its big premiere scheduled to take place in a week from today at an event in Prague.
 The Czech automaker decided to focus on the wagon in this 18-second sneak preview of the compact model, which reveals quite a lot of its design details in the adjacent clip.

 We can reconfirm Skoda has addressed the main styling issue that was a hot subject of debate the minute the Octavia III facelift was revealed – the split headlights.
-Its successor will revert to conventionally shaped clusters, complete with full-LED matrix headlights and a design that might make you think of a Volkswagen Arteon.
+Its successor will revert to conventionally shaped clusters, complete with full-LED matrix tech and a design that might make you think of a Volkswagen Arteon.

 Gallery: 2020 Skoda Octavia teasers